Overview of this Section

 |• Open plan design.
 The most striking feature of the house’s lower floor is a very early and effective use in Australia of a so-called “open plan” living area; its entrance hall, lounge and dining room merge to form a very large space which flows freely around the massive central fireplace.
 In contrast, the usual house plan at the time and for decades later isolated each of these rooms off a central hallway.||

-This central monolithic fireplace dominates the ground floor living areas.
+The house's momolithic central fireplace dominates its "open plan" ground floor living areas.

 • Split level living areas.
 Another “ultra modern” element introduced in the design of the house’s living area was variation in its floor levels.
 The study was able to be opened fully to the entrance hall through four pairs of double glass doors.
 This further widened the open plan living area by revealing the lower-level study down a short set of steps set across the entire width of the room.
 Again, this concept did not become common until mid-century.
-With the doors closed, the drop in the room’s floor level, while small, helped to create a distinct change in atmosphere by producing a snug, cave-like ambiance.
+With the doors closed, the drop in the room’s floor level, its low ceiling and its small intriguingly shaped windows produce a snug, cave-like ambiance.

 The study, being semi-circular in shape, required windows of unusual and complex design.

 • Built-in cupboards.
-Griffin was criticised by some Castlecrag house residents for his lack of practicality in providing for their day-to-day needs.
-However, in the Fishwick house storage requirements, in particular, had been carefully considered.
-In all but three of the house’s eleven rooms, cupboards and storage areas were planned as part of the building’s structure and designed for particular uses.
-Some examples: each of the adjoining large bedrooms had two tall, deep wardrobes which interlocked to form their common dividing wall; above those in the second bedroom two additional high-level cupboards were built which were very large, providing over 1.5 cu. metres (54 cu ft) of storage for rarely used bulky items such as suitcases; the en-suite bathroom had a tall cupboard with eight narrow shelves for small personal items; the cupboard in the maid’s lounge was large enough to conceal a wash basin with hot and cold water and a full-length mirror; the study had a deep floor-to-ceiling cupboard for files and stationery; and behind what appeared to be a door in the dining room was storage for glassware which doubled as a servery from the kitchen.
+Griffin was criticised by some Castlecrag house residents for his lack of practicality in providing for their day-to-day needs, especially regarding storage space.
+However, in the Fishwick this requirement had been very carefully considered.
+In all but three of the house’s eleven rooms, cupboards and storage areas were planned as part of the building’s structure and specifically designed for particular uses.
+Some examples follow.
+Each of the adjoining large bedrooms had two tall, deep wardrobes which were interlocking.
+These formed their dividing wall and provided excellent soundproofing.
+In the second bedroom were two very large additional high-level cupboards providing over 1.5 cu. metres (54 cu ft) of storage for rarely used bulky items such as suitcases.
+The en-suite bathroom had a tall cupboard with eight narrow shelves for small personal items.
+The cupboard in the maid’s lounge was large enough to conceal a wash basin with hot and cold water and a full-length mirror.
+The study had a deep floor-to-ceiling cupboard for files and stationery.
+Behind what appeared to be a door in the dining room was storage for glassware which doubled as a servery from the kitchen.

-• Integrated garage with sliding door.
-Where possible, most Sydney suburban properties at the time had a driveway beside the house leading to a side or rear garage.
-Such a layout was impractical in this building because of the block’s wedge-shape and very narrow street frontage.
+• Integrated garage with sliding doors.
+Most Sydney suburban properties at the time had a driveway beside the house leading to a side or rear garage.
+Such a layout was impractical in the Fishwick house because of its block’s wedge-shape and very narrow street frontage.
 Further, there was no room for on-street parking in the tight circle of The Citadel.
-Griffin solved this problem by excavating a very large, deep chamber in the sandstone to create a multi-purpose garage/utility room opening directly onto the street and wholly within the house’s structure.
+Griffin solved this problem by excavating a very large, deep chamber in the sandstone to create a multi-purpose garage/laundry/utility room opening directly onto the street and wholly within the house’s structure.
 At 33 sq. metres (355 sq ft) the resulting space can still comfortably accommodate a large car, laundry area, work bench and many storage cupboards.
-The garage employed another most unusual element: a set of six suspended glass doors fixed to each other by hinges.
+The garage employed another most unusual element: a set of six suspended sliding glass doors fixed to each other by hinges.
 When opened for car access, the six panels concealed themselves inside the building by sliding along a curved overhead track, thus requiring no base rail.

 Building & Grounds

-Because of its highly unusual design, its bushland setting, its heritage importance and its value in introducing people to the Griffin story, the house attracts many first-time visitors, mostly on organised tours.
+Because of its highly unusual design, its bushland setting, its heritage importance and its important place in the evolution of modern Australian architecture, the house attracts many first-time visitors, mostly on organised tours.
 However, very little of the building is visible from the street; its basic form reveals itself only gradually, as the viewer moves around it.
 The following description of the house, its native garden and the neighbouring reserves follows the sequence a member of a tour group would typically experience.

 • Street view.
 Visitors entering Castlecrag head east towards the harbour along the main road which follows the peninsular's relatively flat ridge line.
 Off this they enter The Citadel which is a short, narrow cul-de-sac.
 At its end a deep cutting in the natural sandstone tightly circles an “island” of natural bush beyond which stands the Fishwick house.